avh4/elm-dropbox/README.md

 ```

 Dropbox authentication requires a "client id", also called the "app key".
 can be found on the Dropbox Developers page for your app.
-Links: your Dropbox apps, creat a new Dropbox app
+Links: your Dropbox apps, create a new Dropbox app
 You will need to get the client id/app key of your [existing app](https://www.dropbox.com/developers/apps),
 or [create a new app](https://www.dropbox.com/developers/apps/create).